Codenade/ksp2-inputbinder/.github/ISSUE_TEMPLATE/bug_report.md

 What did you do to get around the problem?

 #### Log/Screenshots
-Optionally add screenshots and your Player.log from %appdata%/../LocalLow/Intercept Games\Kerbal Space Program 2.
+Optionally add screenshots and your Player.log from %USERPROFILE%\AppData\LocalLow\Intercept Games\Kerbal Space Program 2.

-#### Environment
-OS: (which os do you use)
-Launcher: (None / Intercept Games / Steam)

 #### Additional context
 Add any other context about the problem here.